electric-sql/electric/examples/web-wa-sqlite/README.md

 ```

 This database migration will automatically be picked up by Electric and will be streamed to the application
-which will apply migration on its local SQLite database.
+which will apply the migration on its local SQLite database.
 Since we only support additive migrations, the application continues to work.

 Then, remains to update the code of our application to do something with the new column.